gzandiemer/libsta/README.md

 - documentation
 - navbar
 - sign up/in forms
-- routing(!)
+- routing
 - library table
 - book-form
-- addBook function for library table via book-for(!)
+- addBook function for library table via book-form
 - footer

 <a name="in-progress"/>

 ### In Progress
-- add an increment button for likes
-- after adding book navigate back to member's profile page
-- authentication
 - Add comment upvote section to BookSingle.vue
-- error handling

 <a name="to-do"/>

 ### To Do
 #### logic
+- authentication
-- validations
+- validations, error handling
 - errors for failure of requirements adding book
 - delete and update book buttons in library
 - save likes to database book.likers